zzm634/typeorm-no-arp/docs/data-source-options.md

 -   `prepareDatabase` - Function to run before a database is used in typeorm.
 You can access original better-sqlite3 Database object here.

+-   `nativeBinding` - Relative or absolute path to the native addon (better_sqlite3.node).

 ## `capacitor` data source options

 -   `database` - Database name (capacitor-sqlite will add the suffix `SQLite.db`)